-When it comes to purple light on your BT Hub there are two situations you may experience – a solid and a flashing purple light.
-No matter which Hub you are using at the moment and this applies to BT Smart Hub, BT Smart Hub 2 and Ultrafast Smart Hub, the meaning is the same:
+When it comes to the purple light on your BT Hub, there are two situations you may experience – a solid and a flashing purple light.
+No matter which Hub you are using at the moment, and this applies to BT Smart Hub, BT Smart Hub 2, and Ultrafast Smart Hub, the meaning is the same:

 A flashing purple light on your BT Hub indicates that the Hub is working properly, but the broadband isn’t working.

 And considering that almost every device we use today in our home requires a stable and working internet connection it is understandable that this issue has to be fixed as soon as possible.

 BT Hub Flashing Purple – meaning and recommended actions (source – BT)

 Therefore, we have gathered some tried and tested solutions for this issue.
 Hopefully, you will have this issue fixed by the end of this article.

 How to Fix the BT Hub Flashing Purple Light?

 There are several different things you need to check and try to fix this problem on your own.
 So, let’s begin!